The Safe and Sound Protocol

 - Stressors that impact social engagement

-This non-invasive intervention involves listening to music that has been processed specifically to retune the nervous system to introduce a sense of safety and the ability to socially engage.
+This non-invasive intervention involves listening to music that has been processed specifically to retune the nervous system (regulating state) to introduce a sense of safety and the ability to socially engage.
 This allows the client to better interpret not only human speech, but, importantly, the emotional meaning of language.
 Once interpersonal interactions improve, spontaneous social behaviors and an enhanced ability to learn, self-regulate and engage are often seen.
-The SSP is available to professionals only – please see training information below.

 How does it work?